jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 directly from an app,
 code or the infrastructure.

-## Accepted vulnerabilities by severity
+## Accepted vulnerabilities by CVSS severity

 ![Accepted By Severity](https://res.cloudinary.com/fluid-attacks/image/upload/v1645810726/docs/web/analytics/common/common_vuln_by_severity.png)